tenxhq/rustbelt/tests/sample-project/SAMPLE.md

-# Example Files for Testing tenx-lsp
+# Example Files for Testing tenx-rustkit

 This directory contains sample Rust files for testing the rust-analyzer MCP server functionality.